ctsdownloads/wi-fi-fixer/README.md

 ## From a computer that has internet (Just copy, paste and enter - that's it!)

-- [Open this Gist link] (https://gist.githubusercontent.com/ctsdownloads/662eda6d544403aa0392f87c8a9ae7ae/raw/2b6a08c3d60e6da53357bbb387a9bfc41f398d2e/wifi-fixer-downloader), Ctrl A, paste the entire code block into a terminal.
+- [Open this Gist link](https://gist.githubusercontent.com/ctsdownloads/662eda6d544403aa0392f87c8a9ae7ae/raw/2b6a08c3d60e6da53357bbb387a9bfc41f398d2e/wifi-fixer-downloader) , Ctrl A, paste the entire code block into a terminal.
 It's okay to include the comments, still works.

 - Follow the directions that appear after the command is run.